To say that times are uncertain is like saying that the ocean is wet.

-The SPDR S&P Dividend ETF holds around 80 companies that have increased dividend yields every year for at least 25 years.
+The SPDR S&P Dividend ETF holds multiple companies that have increased dividend yields every year for at least 25 years.

 Many of the companies that I mentioned above have one thing in common: maturity.

-When a company decides to issue a high-dividend yield, this means that it has chosen to return income to investors.
+When a company decides to issue a high dividend, this means that it has chosen to return income to investors.
 Other companies choose to distribute more income to investors because of tax purposes.